paufr/itunes_search_app/task2.md

 To perform the request, I have also added an AuthSystemEndpoints with static methods that manages in one place the endpoints from the authSystem.

 Note: It was not clear from the original code whether a user can be invited to more than one shop or not.
-If so (as suggested in the new code), it will successfully continue through the middlewares.
+If so (as suggested in the new code), it will successfully continue through the middlewares even if the API responses 200.
 Otherwise, the code should be uncommented in order to fail (as it actually happened in the original code, but it could be a dev bug).

     function authUserInvitation(req, res, next) {